-We Thought the Grand Rapids Santa Parade 2020 Would Be a Reverse Parade
+We Hoped the Grand Rapids Santa Parade 2021 Would Be Back

 The parade is always held on the Saturday prior to Thanksgiving in downtown Grand Rapids and serves to kick off the holiday season in West Michigan.